Project management statistics for 2023

 Are PMs workers of the gig economy?

-Being a project manager isn’t always a stable source of income, as only 32% of organizations hire full-time, long-term project managers.
+According to PMI, only 32% of organizations hire full-time, long-term project managers.

-According to PMI, the remaining 68% of organizations opt to outsource or contract project managers on a per-project basis.
+The remaining 68% of organizations opt to outsource or contract project managers on a per-project basis.

 This statistic may change as more organizations embrace raising their project management maturity by integrating project management into their culture.